Omnichannel Retailing: What Is It and Why Is It Important?

 From brick and mortar stores to mobile phones, online shops, text message marketing and more, retailing isn’t what it used to be.
 The rise of the Internet, mobile technologies and digital disruption have changed the retail business as well as the implementation of the levers of retail mix and the behavior of shoppers.

-In this omnichannel retail world, it is critical to give customers what they want, when they want it, and where they want.
-This is placing increasing pressure on retailers and consumer product companies to ensure that the promise they are making to the customer is fulfilled.
+Nowadays, it is critical to give customers what they want, when they want it, and where they want.
+This is placing increased pressure on retailers and consumer product companies to ensure that the promise they are making to the customer is fulfilled completely.
+And this is what omnichannel retailing is all about.

 A Shift from Multichannel to Omnichannel Retailing

 To get you more familiar with omnichannel and find a difference over multichannel, let’s take a look at what omnichannel looks like in practice.

 Say one of your customers visits your website looking for a new shirt but decides not to buy it right away.
 Later while browsing Facebook they click on your ad with a coupon code they can use on your website and end up making the purchase.
 During checkout, they choose to pick up the purchase at your brick-and-mortar location.

 In this example, your customer interacts with your business through three different touchpoints and has a seamless and consistent experience at each one.